artist, photographer, art director

 Life as an Artist

-While building my professional career in my 20’s, there was a shadow in my personal life that I spent years burying, until recently.
 I’m a survivor of domestic violence.
 I’ve spent the last ten years healing from that trauma, and in that process, I’ve been developing artwork that psychologically explores abuse and my healing techniques and wisdom.
 Beyond externalizing my journey, I’m hoping to help heal other survivors, or at the very least, remind them that they’re not alone.
 This collection of art and poetry is entitled Without Fear and Full of Love™.
-As I continue to develop my artwork, I’m getting back into my roots of fine art, combining it with photography to create mixed-media pieces.
 The artwork explores bold psychological statements of my journey, sometimes using graphical interpretations, deity influences juxtaposed with surreal, and often disturbing self-portraits in nature or elements of nature.
 The art show premiered at BAU October 2019.
-I’m in the middle of finishing the book now, which I hope to launch Christmas 2019.
+I’m in the middle of finishing the book now, which I hope to launch Winter 2019/2020.

 I also debuted another series May 2019, Bella Monnezza (Beautiful Garbage), inspired by the beauty I found in composting daily.
 I’ve collected various food items, plant clippings, dried flowers, and wasted spices over the last year and a half as subject matter for this series.
 Using my food styling skills, I crafted the compost, playing with its intuitive forms.
 This show debuted at the Hudson Beach Glass Gallery May 2019.